 If you are like many people, your retirement plans are some of your most significant assets.
 Most retirement plans, like 401(k)s and IRAs, pass through beneficiary designations, not through a will.
 If you have a 401(k), federal law says that your spouse is your beneficiary.
 Even so, it is advisable to name him or her as beneficiary on your co… Read More

 Every year, about two and a half million American marriages end in divorce, meaning about five million people have undergone a major change in their legal and family relationships.
 In the aftermath of your divorce being made final, it is tempting to have nothing to do with legal matters for a while.
 That's understandable, but you should make one more trip into a lawyer's office—an estate planning lawyer.
 Hopefully, you will live a long, happy, and healthy life after your divorce, but you will sleep better at night if you have an estate plan that lines up with your new reality.
 Let's talk about estate planning after your divorce.

 When you made your estate plan, you probably did so with the idea that your spouse would be your primary beneficiary, and that he or she would administer your estate if you died.
 If you suffered an illness or accident that incapacitated you, you probably appointed him or her as your agent under a power of attorney, to make your medical and financial decisions.

 At the time, those choices seemed reasonable.
-After divorce, they might seem like a nightmare scenario.… Read More
+After divorce, they might seem like a nightmare scenario.
+It… Read More

 If you have made an estate plan, you have probably considered how you will dispose of property ranging from your home down to your wedding ring.
 But if you own certain firearms, you may need to take special steps to transfer them in a way that offers clarity and protects your loved ones from unwittingly violating gun laws.
 Ohio gun trusts can streamline the transfer of firearms, making life simpler not only for your survivors, but for the executor of your estate.